 Christoph Mergerson

-Dr. Christoph Mergerson, who completed his Ph.D. in communication, information and media at Rutgers University, joined the Philip Merrill College of Journalism in Fall 2021 as a visiting assistant professor.
-He was appointed to the rank of assistant professor in Fall 2022.
+Christoph Mergerson, Ph.D., is an assistant professor in the Philip Merrill College of Journalism.
+He joined Merrill College as a visiting assistant professor in Fall 2021 and was appointed to the rank of assistant professor the following year.

-Prior to joining Merrill College, he was a telecommunications policy research assistant with the Brookings Institution in Washington, and a radio producer and public affairs manager for a disaster preparedness nonprofit agency in New Orleans.
-He was also a policy and planning intern with National Weather Service headquarters in Silver Spring, Maryland.
+Prior to academia, Mergerson was a media policy researcher with the Brookings Institution in Washington, a radio producer in New Orleans and a public affairs manager for a disaster preparedness agency in New Orleans.
+He was also an intern in the Office of Strategic Planning and Policy at the National Weather Service’s headquarters in Silver Spring, Maryland.
+His doctorate is in media studies from Rutgers University, and he also holds a bachelor’s degree in political science from California State University, Northridge, with a master’s degree in public affairs from The University of Texas at Austin.

 B.A., California State University, Northridge